-- Millimetre-sized melt droplets, or ‘chondrules’, which were flash-heated to 1,500–1,800° C and then cooled.
-Their composition varies, from silicate-rich to metal-sulfide-rich, and the proportion of chondrules to matrix varies, from 0% to an extraordinary 80% of total volume.
+- Millimetre-sized melt droplets, or ‘chondrules’, which were flash-heated to 1,500–1,800° C, then cooled.
+Their composition varies from silicate-rich to metal-sulfide-rich, and the proportion of chondrules to the total volume varies from 0% to an extraordinary 80%.

 - Metal grains, composed of diamond and graphite carbon, carborundum (SiC) and aluminium oxide.

 - A mostly fine-grained matrix of variable composition, from the same source as the chondrules, although the matrix formed in rather cooler conditions.

 The variability of these constituents, not only from one chondrite to another but also within the same chondrite, is no trivial detail.
 An originating nebula of dust and gas would be expected to have been homogeneous over medium-scale distances.
 Assuming that the solar system came from such a nebula, one has to excuse the variability by supposing that, for example, ‘the separate classes of chondrules were derived from separate regions and that mixing subsequent to chondrule formation was not thorough’ (Taylor 2001).
 That is, the chondrules accreted very quickly, before differences in their composition could be smoothed out.